 A few years later, opioids continued to plague the state.
 For the year of 2017, West Virginia reported 833 opioid overdose deaths, which is about 49.6 deaths for every 100,000 residents.
 Considering that this figure is three times the U.S. national average, it’s clear to see that opioids have been hitting West Virginia hard.

 But even among these bleak statistics, there is hope.
-In 2017, an estimated 18,115 people sought treatment in West Virginia rehab facilities for substance abuse, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+In 2017, an estimated 18,115 people sought treatment in West Virginia rehab facilities for substance use disorder, according to the Substance Use Disorder and Mental Health Services Administration (SAMHSA).

 The figures show that if you or a loved one struggles with opioid addiction, there is help.
 Depending on different factors, each individual can develop their own treatment plan and recovery journey.
 There are many West Virginia drug rehab options, so everyone can have access to a program that works for them.

 How to Find an Effective West Virginia Drug Rehab

 For many adults, being independent and self-sufficient is an important part of who they are.
 When they consider asking for help and support, they might feel weak and be embarrassed, that they’re failures because they should have handled their problems on their own.
 These feelings are normal, but they’re not accurate.